 They attend to difficulties of promotion and development of trade at the national level.
 These are the organizations established by the business community to protect and promote their interest.
 They play promotional and developmental role for members.
 They do market research work, act as a clearing house of information, put their grievances before the government, make representations, and help the business community in many ways.

 The examples include Chambers of Commerce, Export Promotion Councils, Indian Institute of Packaging, etc.

-They attend to promotion and development of trade at international level.
-The main objective of global organisations is to promote International trade.
+They attend the promotion and development of trade at international level.
+The main objective of global organizations is to promote International trade.
 It helps exporters and importer by collecting information about international marketing trends.

 The examples of such global organizations are World Bank, IMF, WTO, etc.